Drew-Kim/networkx-osm/README.md

 # OSM Road Parser
 Convert a Open Street Maps `.map` format file into a networkx directional graph.

-This parser is based on the osm to networkx tool from aflaxman : https://gist.github.com/aflaxman/287370/

 # Compatibility
 python 3.6
 networkx v2